 Weekend- Your choice of comment!

-Spellings: We have chosen at random 10 spellings that you have previously learnt from the 5/6 words.
-You must practise these spellings in your reading diary in the look, cover, write and check section.
-Please use this (Week beginning 14th May) to help you remember your spellings.
+Spellings: You must practise these spellings in your reading diary in the look, cover, write and check section.
+Please use this to help you remember your spellings.